Rift2100/cpugpu_utilization/README.md

-# System Performance Monitor
+# CPU and GPU Performance Monitor

-This is a simple, human-written Python web application built with Flask that monitors and displays your system's CPU and GPU performance in real-time.
+This is a simple, Python web application built with Flask that monitors and displays your system's CPU and GPU performance in real-time.

 ## Features

 *   **CPU Utilization**: Captures and charts the overall CPU usage percentage.
 *   **GPU Utilization**: Captures and charts NVIDIA GPU usage and memory consumption (if an NVIDIA GPU and the `pynvml` library are available).
-*   **Real-time Charting**: Uses Chart.js to display dynamic, auto-refreshing line charts.
+*   **Real-time Dashboard**: Uses Chart.js to display auto-refreshing line charts.
 *   **Data Persistence**: Stores up to one hour of performance metrics in a local SQLite database.
-*   **Lightweight**: Built with Flask, it's a small and easy-to-understand application.

 ## How It Works